 - In a medium size bowl, combine cottage cheese, ricotta cheese, grated Parmesan cheese, and eggs.

 - Spread a thin layer of the meat sauce in the bottom of a 13x9 inch pan.
-Layer with par-baked butternut squash slices, cheese mixture, mozzarella cheese, and meat sauce.
-Continue layering until all ingredients are used, reserving ½ cup mozzarella.
-Cover pan with aluminum foil.
+Layer with par-baked butternut squash slices, then the cheese mixture, then the mozzarella cheese, and continue this layering until all ingredients are gone (end with a layer of the cheese mixture or mozz cheese).

-- Bake in preheated oven for one hour, 10 minutes.
-Uncover, and top with remaining half cup of mozzarella cheese.
-Bake for an additional 20 minutes or until butternut is cooked).
+- Cover with foil and bake in preheated oven for one hour, ten minutes.
+Uncover, and bake for an additional 10-20 minutes (or until butternut is cooked and cheese is bubbling!).
 Remove from oven, and let stand 10 to 15 minutes before serving.

 I made this and froze the leftovers.
 We ate this on about three different occasions (and when I say “we” I mean the entire family, even Paige.
 She loves anything with cheese, and she happens to also love butternut squash).